 Saint, like Zee, is a gravity-focused 1×10 group built to handle the abuse of freeride and downhill.

-XT is available with either single, double and triple-ring cranksets.
-Like SLX, Deore XT is available with a wide range 11-46t cassette for 1x drivetrains.
+XT is available with either single or double cranksets.
+Deore XT is available with a wide range 10-45 and 10-51t cassette for 1x and 2x drivetrains.

 The latest M9100 group has four different drivetrain options to choose from.
 There’s a wide-range 1×12 drivetrain with a massive 10-51t cassette, a tighter range 1×12 drivetrain with a 10-45t cassette, a 2×12 drivetrain with a 10-45t cassette, and a 1×11 option designed to save weight with a 10-45t cassette.